 Day 6: Siargao – Camiguin

-Today a long transfer day awaits on your 30‑day Philippines route: we’re going from Siargao to Camiguin.
-In our guide How to get from Siargao to Camiguin you’ll find all the details you need, but to summarize you have two options:
+A long travel day awaits you today on this 30-day Philippines route: we’re going from Siargao to Camiguin.
+In our guide How to get from Siargao to Camiguin you’ll find all the details you need, but, in short, you have two options:

-• Take a flight from Siargao to Camiguin.
-This will connect through Cebu.
+- Take a flight from Siargao to Camiguin.
+This route involves a connection in Cebu.
 It’s advisable to use the same airline to avoid headaches if the first flight is delayed or canceled.

-• Travel by public transport.
-For this, you’ll need to leave Siargao very early and you’ll arrive in Camiguin mid‑afternoon.
-You have to combine several boats, buses and tricycles.
-The price is roughly 1,000 pesos.
+- Travel overland and by ferry.
+To do this, you’ll need to leave Siargao very early and you’ll arrive in Camiguin in the mid-afternoon.
+You’ll need to take several ferries, buses and tricycles.
+The total cost is roughly 1,000 pesos.

-You’ll arrive at your accommodation pretty K.O., so we recommend resting and recharging for the following days.
+You’ll probably arrive at your accommodation completely exhausted, so we recommend resting and recharging before the next few days of exploring.

 Recommended accommodation in Camiguin: